Logo

 Millard Fillmore made many speeches along the way from the train's rear platform, urged acceptance of the Compromise, and later went on a tour of New England with his Southern cabinet members.

-Millard Fillmore appointed one justice to the Supreme Court of the United States and made four appointments to United States district courts, including that of his law partner and cabinet officer, Nathan Hall, to the federal district court in Buffalo.
+Millard Fillmore appointed one justice to the Supreme Court of the United States and four to United States district courts, including his law partner and cabinet officer, Nathan Hall, to the federal district court in Buffalo.

 When Supreme Court Justice Levi Woodbury died in September 1851 with the Senate not in session, Millard Fillmore made a recess appointment of Benjamin Robbins Curtis to the Court.

-Millard Fillmore oversaw two highly-competent Secretaries of State, Daniel Webster, and after the New Englander's 1852 death, Edward Everett.
+Millard Fillmore oversaw two highly competent Secretaries of State: Daniel Webster, and after Webster's 1852 death, Edward Everett.

 Millard Fillmore was particularly active in Asia and the Pacific, especially with regard to Japan, which then still prohibited nearly all foreign contact.